wasilukm/hoymiles-mqtt/README.md

 Depending on the installation (number of micro-inverter), the tool may create many entities.
 One may limit the entities or with the option _--mi-entities_.

+A micro-inverter can support multiple ports (PV panels), their states are represented by:
+- pv_voltage
+- pv_current
+- pv_power
+- today_production
+- total_production

+Publishing of these entities can be controlled with _--port-entities_.

 ## Usage